duyfken/alternative-frontends/README.md

 - **OuterTune**

    - A Material 3 YouTube Music client & local music player for Android.
-OuterTune is a supercharged fork of InnerTune, with advanced account synchronization, local media playback, multiple queues, and a new take on UI design.
+OuterTune is a supercharged fork of InnerTune, with advanced account synchronisation, local media playback, multiple queues, and a new take on UI design.
    - Official Website (N/A) | [Repo](https://github.com/DD3Boh/OuterTune)
    - [x] Open Source
    - [x] [Download for free](https://github.com/DD3Boh/OuterTune#outertune)